Exploring Cooking Methods – Pre Cooking Ribs In The Oven

 - To pre-cook your ribs, you will first want to prepare your oven pan.
 Go ahead and pour your braising liquid of choice into it, making sure to cover the bottom of the pan completely.
 Scrunch up some aluminum foil into balls and then line them over the bottom of the pan.
 The aluminum foil balls are needed for lifting your ribs over the pan and making sure the meat does not touch the liquid.

-- Turn the oven up to 350 degrees Fahrenheit to start and place the oven pan with the ribs inside.
+- Preheat oven up to 350 degrees Fahrenheit to start and place the oven pan with the ribs inside.
 After 15 minutes have passed, drop the temperature down to 225 degrees Fahrenheit and then let the ribs pre-cook for an hour.
-Your goal with this pre-cooking process is to tenderize the meat.
+Your goal with this pre-cooking process is to make tender meat.
 After the pre-cooking process, you can continue in one of three ways.

 Continuing to cook the ribs using the oven

-- If your plan is to continue letting the ribs cook in the oven, you can turn the temperature up a bit to 250 degrees Fahrenheit and then let them go for about another hour or two.
+- If your plan is to continue to bake, you can turn the temperature up a bit to 250 degrees Fahrenheit and then let them go for about another hour or two.
 To keep the meat moist, you can baste it with a flavorful liquid of your choosing.

 - As soon as you notice the meat starting to fall away from the bone, baste the ribs.
 You can use your barbeque sauce mixture for this.
 Crank the oven up to 350 degrees Fahrenheit, and remember to baste the ribs at least a few more times to make sure that they do not dry out.